postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 You can [assign](/docs/administration/managing-your-team/managing-your-team/) two role types for Postman monitors: **Editor** and **Viewer**.

-* **Editor**: Can view monitor metadata, metrics, jobs, and runs.
+* **Editor** - Can view monitor metadata, metrics, jobs, and runs.
 Can run, update, delete, pause, and resume the monitor.
-* **Viewer**: Can view monitor metadata, metrics, jobs, and runs.
+* **Viewer** - Can view monitor metadata, metrics, jobs, and runs.

 Monitor server | Editor | Viewer
 --- | --- | ---